Advanced Study Program

 Is MIT credit transferable to degree programs at MIT or another school?

-After I finish my program, can I come back later to take more courses?
+After I finish my program, can I come back later to take more classes?

 How long is a semester?

-International students with student visas must be registered full time and must be enrolled in a minimum of 36 units.
+International students who require U.S. student visas must be registered full time and must be enrolled in a minimum of 36 units of credit.

 Can I take business courses at the Sloan School of Management?

-There are limits on registration in Sloan courses (numbered 15.xxx).
-Some courses are restricted to Sloan’s degree students.
-Advanced Study Program fellows can take up to 50 percent of their program at Sloan.
+There are limits on registration in Sloan classes (all classes numbered 15.xxx).
+Some Sloan classes are restricted to Sloan’s degree students.
+Advanced Study Program fellows can take up to 50 percent of their classes at Sloan.
+Enrollment also depends on meeting prerequisites and class size limits.
 Please contact our office in advance if you are interested in taking management courses.

-Continuing students receive a preregistration notification, instructions, and deadlines by email.
+Incoming ASP fellows do not preregister; they register on registration day.
+ASP fellows continuing in the program, receive a preregistration notification, instructions, and deadlines by email.
 Additional information is available from our office.
-However, preregistration is not required; course selection may be made on registration day.
-Incoming fellows do not preregister; they register on registration day.
+However, preregistration is not required; class selection may be made on registration day.

 Are any courses restricted?

-Most course are available on registration day.
-A number of courses require the professor’s permission, either because of high demand or because a specialized background is needed.
-You may email a professor to request permission to attend a course.
-The director also can help you with this process.
-In addition, some management courses are limited to Sloan’s degree students and thus are not available.
+ASP fellows can register for most classes.
+A number of classes require the professor’s permission, either because of high demand or because a specialized background is needed.
+If you have been accepted into ASP, you may email a professor to request permission to attend a class.
+Many MIT Sloan management classes are restricted to Sloan’s degree students and are not available to ASP fellows.

 Who is my advisor?

-The Advanced Study Program director is the graduate advisor and meets with fellows early each semester to discuss interests and program options and approve forms.
-Full-time students may also choose to work with a faculty advisor.
-Fellows are required to stay in touch with the director regarding their progress and in particular to notify the director of any change in study plan or other academic issues or difficulties.
+The Advanced Study Program director is the graduate advisor for ASP fellows.
+The director is available to meet with fellows as needed or requested.
+Fellows are required to stay in touch with the ASP director regarding their progress and in particular to notify the director of any change in study plan or other academic issues or difficulties.
+At times, Full-time students may also choose to work with a faculty advisor.
+Please see the ASP director for more information.

-What if I’m not sure which courses to take?
+What if I’m not sure which classes to take?

-Fellows can email, call, or meet with the director at any time for advice on their programs.
-MIT allows students to add and drop courses during the first two weeks, so you may attend several courses before making a final decision.
+Fellows can email, call, or meet with the ASP director at any time for advice on their program.
+MIT allows students to add and drop classes during the first two weeks of the semester.
+Fellows may attend several classes during the first two weeks of the semester before making a final decision.

 Can I do research at MIT?

-The Advanced Study Program supports small research projects for MIT credit.
-It does not arrange or support paid research assistantships.
+It is very rare for an Advanced Study Program Fellow take part in research while they are at MIT.
+Students who are able to arrange for a research project are with ASP for a year or more.
 Research requires special arrangements and depends on the availability of a faculty member to supervise the research.
-It’s helpful if faculty in your field of interest are familiar with your work through coursework or other contacts.
-Interested fellows should discuss the process of setting up a research project with the director.
-Then, the fellow will need to recruit a faculty sponsor.
+It’s helpful if faculty is in your field of interest and is familiar with your work through coursework or other contacts.
+Interested fellows should discuss the process of setting up a research project with the director of ASP.

-Does the Advanced Study Program offer online courses?
+Does the Advanced Study Program offer online classes?